A System-Theoretic Approach to Hawkes Process Identification with Guaranteed Positivity and Stability

-Both bases $h$ and $g$ satisfy \ref{A3}.
-Under \ref{A1} and \ref{A2}, while the LS estimators for both bases converge w.p.1 to well-defined pseudo-true parameters, the Hawkes-Erlang model becomes numerically fragile at high model orders.
-The condition number of the ON-HL Gram matrix $\Rsh$ is upper-bounded by $\frac{(1+\Gam)^2}{(1-\Gam)^2}$, independent of $P$.
+The condition number of the ON-HL Gram matrix is upper-bounded by $\frac{(1+\Gam)^2}{(1-\Gam)^2}$, independent of $P$.
 Conversely, the Hawkes-Erlang condition number is lower-bounded by $\frac{(1-\Gam)^2}{(1+\Gam)^2}4^{P-1}$, indicating exponential ill-conditioning.
-Finite-precision calculations will frequently render the Erlang matrix $\RgT$ indefinite at high orders, while the Laguerre matrix $\RhT$ remains robust.
+Finite-precision calculations will frequently render the Erlang matrix $\RgT$ indefinite at high orders.
 The conditioning of both $\Rsh$ and $\Rsg$ inevitably worsens as $\Gam$ approaches $1$, reflecting a system near instability.

-\subsec{System-Theoretic Computation of the Estimators} Given an observation with the total number of the observed events $\NtilT=n$ and the increasing event times $[T_1,\dotsm,T_{\NtilT}]^\top= [t_1,\dotsm,t_n]^\top$, we need to compute $\RqT$ and $\sqT$ for the LS estimator.
-While an efficient component-wise, recursive method \cite{Godo20} is available for the Hawkes-Erlang model, the computation for the ON-HL model is non-trivial.

-Here, we propose a system-theoretic approach for these computations, viewing the truncated memory regressors $\chitilh$ as a continuous-time state space system.
-In what follows, $\dot f(t)=\ddt {f(t)}|_t$ represents the temporal derivative.
+\subsec{System-Theoretic Computation of the Estimators} \clrb{Here, we adopt a system-theoretic approach, computing $\RhT$ exactly by solving a Lyapunov equation for ON-HL, thereby avoiding the cumbersome piecewise-constant approximations \cite{Hans15} and entry-wise recursions \cite{Bacr20} that can degrade conditioning.
+Our method builds on the standard state-space representation, previously used for maximum-likelihood estimation \cite{Solo12,Gere21}, and uses it, for the first time, to compute the empirical Gram matrix in the LS setting.